adonisjs/v6-docs/content/docs/http/validation.md

 ```

 ## Configuring VineJS
-You may create a [preload file](../fundamentals/adonisrc_file.md#preloads) inside the `start` directory to configure VineJS with custom error messages or a custom error reporter.
+You may create a [preload file](../fundamentals/adonisrc_file.md#preloads) inside the `start` directory to configure VineJS with custom error messages or use a custom error reporter.

 ```sh
 node ace make:preload validator